Idaho Botanical Garden: Rose Garden

 The Rose Garden space was made possible by Jane Falk Oppenheimer.
 This garden offers a collection of antique and newer roses, along with a variety of popular perennials planted to extend the seasonal interest of the garden.
 Named after Jane Falk Oppenheimer, who generously contributed to its creation, the Rose Garden showcases roses bred and introduced before 1920, as well as more modern varieties.
 The design of the Rose Garden features picturesque surroundings, reflecting the contours of the Boise foothills through sandstone terraces and rustic stone walls of the Old Penitentiary.
 It has been a notably beloved garden at the Idaho Botanical Garden since its opening in 1989.

 Children’s Adventure Garden

-The Idaho Botanical Garden's Children's Adventure Garden is a dynamic space designed to captivate young children and inspire outdoor exploration through play structures fashioned from large hollow logs and other nature items.
+The Idaho Botanical Garden's Children's Adventure Garden is a space created for kids' outdoor exploration.
+The space contains play structures fashioned from large hollow logs and other nature items.
 There is a carnivorous plant display, a treehouse area overlooking the koi pond and Meditation Garden, a large pencil-shaped bench, a permanent and interactive willow tunnel, a "Boys on the Swing" fountain, a sensory garden, and a musical trail.
-The Children's Adventure Garden is a primary space for educational programs like on-site facilitated field trips and summer STEAM camp programming.
-Older children will enjoy the Kitchen Garden—tending to the vegetables, fruits, herbs, and edible flowers that grow next to our miniature Kitchen Play-House.
-Kids can also learn about Idaho geology or simply enjoy the instruments of our musical trail.
+The Children's Adventure Garden also hosts educational programs such as on-site facilitated field trips and summer STEAM camp programming.
+The adventure garden also includes a Kitchen Garden, allowing children to tend to the vegetables, fruits, herbs, and edible flowers, along with a Kitchen Play-House.
+Other garden spaces include features on Idaho geology or instruments along the musical trail.